minblock/luascoin/doc/init.md

 4d) CentOS

-Copy luad.init to /etc/init.d/luad.
-Test by running `service luad start`.
+Copy luascoind.init to /etc/init.d/luascoind.
+Test by running `service luascoind start`.

-Using this script, you can adjust the path and flags to the luad program by setting the LUAD and FLAGS environment variables in the file /etc/sysconfig/luad.
+Using this script, you can adjust the path and flags to the luascoind program by setting the LUASCOIND and FLAGS environment variables in the file /etc/sysconfig/luascoind.
 You can also use the DAEMONOPTS environment variable here.

 4e) Mac OS X

-Copy org.lua.luad.plist into ~/Library/LaunchAgents.
-Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.lua.luad.plist`.
+Copy org.luascoin.luascoind.plist into ~/Library/LaunchAgents.
+Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.luascoin.luascoind.plist`.

-This Launch Agent will cause luad to start whenever the user logs in.
+This Launch Agent will cause luascoind to start whenever the user logs in.

-NOTE: This approach is intended for those wanting to run luad as the current user.
+NOTE: This approach is intended for those wanting to run luascoind as the current user.
-You will need to modify org.lua.luad.plist if you intend to use it as a Launch Daemon with a dedicated luacore user.
+You will need to modify org.luascoin.luascoind.plist if you intend to use it as a Launch Daemon with a dedicated luascoincore user.

 5. Auto-respawn
 -----------------------------------